Pet Dental Care

-As part of regular physical examinations, our veterinarians evaluate the teeth and gums and grade them on a scale of 1-4, with one being the best and four the worst.
+As part of regular physical examinations, our veterinarians evaluate the teeth and gums and grade them on a scale of 1-4, with 1 being the best and 4 the worst.
 Dental cleanings are recommended based on these scores.
 Teeth extractions may be done during the procedure if determined to be necessary by the veterinarian.
-Dental cleanings are performed under general anesthesia to clean and evaluate all of the teeth properly.
+Dental cleanings are performed under general anesthesia to clean and evaluate all teeth properly.
 Our veterinarians perform extractions and document in the pet’s medical chart if extractions are required.
 Most dental patients can return home the same day.

 Why is dental care so important for my pet?